DavidRaab/website/content/posts/2024-09-17-data-vs-interfaces.md

 article about [interfaces in functional programming]({{< ref 2024-09-04-interfaces-in-functional-programming >}}) about this topic.

+## A Claim

+Here is a small claim from me.
+Because *interfaces* and *dependency injection* is just a worse way on solving *the problem* (what was it again?) and we always can do better by just having pure data.
+I would say:

+*Dependency-injection is the worst design-pattern ever.*

 # Relative Topics

 * [interfaces in functional programming]({{< ref 2024-09-04-interfaces-in-functional-programming >}})